Court fixes Nov 1 to hear suit by demoted SAN

 By Ikechukwu Nnochiri

-ABUJA—A High Court of the Federal Capital Territory at Jabi, yesterday, fixed November 1 to begin hearing on a suit by Mr. Beluolisa Nwofor whose Senior Advocate of Nigeria, SAN, rank was withdrawn by the Legal Practitioners’ Privileges Committee, LPPC.
+ABUJA – A High Court of the Federal Capital Territory at Jabi, on Tuesday, fixed November 1 to begin hearing on a suit by Mr. Beluolisa Nwofor whose Senior Advocate of Nigeria, SAN, rank was withdrawn by the Legal Practitioners’ Privileges Committee, LPPC.

 The LPPC had on June 23, stripped Nwofor of the prestigious SAN rank over his alleged involvement in act of judicial misconduct.